alialigholi/alialigholi.github.io/index.md

 ## Conferences
 - **Geometry and Topology of Hypersurfaces, AMS Southeastern Sectional Meeting**, Oct.
 2026, Kennesaw, GA
-- **Singularities in topology and physics, ICM 2026 Satellite Conference**, Aug.
+- **Singularities in Topology and Physics, ICM 2026 Satellite Conference**, Aug.
 2026,  University of Notre Dame, IN
 - **Singularities in the Midwest, X**, May 2026,  Madison, WI
 - **Riemann-Hilbert and Singularities of Algebraic Varieties, AMS Eastern Sectional Meeting**, Apr.
 2026 , Boston, MA
 - **2025 Summer Research Institute in Algebraic Geometry,**, July 2025, Colorado State University in Fort Collins, CO